mattfsociety/WebAttackDetection/README.md

 Give the button that is connected to these input fields 'onclick="detectAttack()"'.

 ```
-<input type="text" class="detector"><br>
+<input type="text" class="detectoion"><br>
 <button type="button" onclick="detectAttack()" href="javascript:void(0)">Login</button>
 ```

+At this moment, the library can check all the inputfields and the URL-bar.
-Now your HTML is ready for the library, you have to tell where you want the mail to be send to when there is an attack.
+You just have to tell the library where he has to send an allert to.
 You can do this in de JavaScript file.
-Above in the file there is a var named 'email'.
+In the top of the file is a var named 'email'.
 Change the hashtag to your email.

 ```
 var email = "helloworld@gmail.com";